Jbleezy/BO2-Reimagined/README.md

 * Replaces M14
 * Removed from Mystery Box
 * Removed aim spread
+* Unupgraded: increased damage from 80 to 100
 * Unupgraded: decreased clip ammo from 20 to 10
 * Unupgraded: decreased stock ammo from 140 to 100
+* Upgraded: increased damage from 120 to 160
+* Upgraded: increased headshot multiplier from 4 to 4.5
 * Upgraded: decreased clip ammo from 30 to 20
 * Upgraded: decreased stock ammo from 420 to 200
-* Upgraded: increased damage by 50%
-* Upgraded: increased headshot multiplier from 4 to 4.5

 ### STG-44
 * Ammo gets added to the clip at the same time that it gets added in the reload anim